-Westonia The town of Westonia owes its beginnings to the discovery of gold by a prospector known as David Weston.
+Westonia The town of Westonia owes its beginnings to the discovery of gold by a prospector known as Alfred David Weston.
 He spent several years on the eastern goldfields and was finally rewarded in 1910 when he discovered a reef carrying good values.
 The town now boasts a proud gold mining history that continues to this day with the Edna May gold mine still in operation.
-This small town of 237 also offers visitors a unique and charming experience, with colourful and interesting streetscapes and vast areas of natural bushland to enjoy.
+Named after the founders Aunt, the Edna May mine was first mined in 1911.
+Located 1km north of the Westonia townsite it has now seen four separate mining phases including the current phase operated by Evolution Mining, During this time, the mine has produced more than 1.1 million ounces of gold.
+The Shire in conjunction with Evolution constructed a Lookout with viewing platform in which visitors can view the entire mining operations from extraction, crushing through to milling.
+This small town of 280 also offers visitors a unique and charming experience, with colourful and interesting streetscapes and vast areas of natural bushland to enjoy.
 Accommodation Westonia has a range of options that are appealing for the budget conscious but also have quality lodgings that will surprise any visitor.
 Choices are the classic Westonia Tayern or the convenient and well maintained Westonia Caravan Park.
-For those who enjoy experiencing the great outdoors and want to camp, Boodalin Soak is just 6km out of town, or head 100 km north to Elachbutting Rock, which has great facilities and is very accessible.
+For those who enjoy experiencing the great outdoors and want to camp head 100 km north to Elachbutting Rock, which has great facilities and is very accessible.
 Attractions The most striking thing about Westonia is its unique charm and natural surroundings, nestled amongst 5,600ha of salmon gum, morrell and gimlet woodland interspersed with granite outcrops and remnants of the town's gold mining history.
-The town is also unique in that all new buildings in the town's centre have been constructed in a 1920's historic style, and all existing heritage buildings have been continuously restored and maintained over the years.
-The facades on the town's original bank, café, hotel, fire station, boarding house and green grocer store have also been reproduced to front new buildings constructed in the town.
-A walk through the town is a must to fully appreciate its historic charm.
-Having discovered the town, just outside the entrance to the caravan park you will find the start of the Woodlands and Wildflowers Heritage Trail.
-This 4km walk trail will take you through the Westonia Common Woodland and back to town past its historic points of interest.
+The town is also unique in that all new buildings in the town's centre have been constructed in a 1920's historic style.
+All existing heritage buildings have been continuously restored and the Westonia Hood-Penn Museum showcases early life in the shire.
+On the edge of town a 4km Woodlands and Wildflowers Heritage Walk Trail walk will take you through the Westonia Common Woodland and back to town past its historic points of interest.
 Elachbutting Rock is spectacular and has a granite wave formation that is said to be more spectacular than Hyden's Wave Rock so pack a picnic for a day trip or camp a night or two!

-Westonia Community Resource Centre.
-Wolfram Street, Westonia Tel: 08 9046 7077 Westonia Shire Office Tel: 08 9046 7063
+Tourist Information Westonia Shire Office Tel: 08 9046 7063 Westonia Community Resource Centre Wolfram Street, Westonia Tel: 08 9046 7077